isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution754.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase,Subscription / Leasing
+Direct Purchase

 ### Support Level
 Up to 80% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
-Mandatory Specification
-- Access controlled and tracked with RFID or other relevant technology
-- Equipped with the necessary sensor to track the essential inventory information stored in the cabinet: Item Description, Stock Quantity
-- Hardware must be linked with a software/ERP system to access the logs and inventory information

-Installation and maintenance fee are not supportable.
-?30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

-### Contact Information
-N.A.

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.